BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > • If handles are provided and their content can be retrieved, the localized string will be used instead of the usual name/description/tooltip;
 > • If the handle is not found, the usual string will be used.
 {.is-info}

+## MCM demo

+WIP: this demo will showcase every widget and also some use cases: listening to settings changes & other events, custom UI, custom UI + config